jredd/redd-backend/README.md

 #Redd Manager
-Please be sure to install the requirements in the requirments.txt fiel.
-Being able to work on python virtual environemtns is key as well for gunicorn to function.
+Please be sure to install the requirements in the requirements.txt fiel.
+Being able to work on python virtual environments is key as well for Gunicorn to function.

 ###Django settings.py data setup
-I do not keep the db server setup the django's settings.py needs on git since it contains password information but it looks a little something like this and connects to a local postgresql server.
+I do not keep the db server setup the Django's settings.py needs on git since it contains password information but it looks a little something like this and connects to a local postgreSQL server.
 I've also included a copy of my nginx server config file

     DATABASES = {
       'default': {